Jeffrey Skoll: Early life

 Jeff Skoll was born to a Jewish family in Montreal, Quebec, Canada.
 His mother was a teacher and his father was a chemical company owner who sold industrial chemicals.
 The family settled in Toronto in the late seventies.
 When Skoll was fourteen, his father was diagnosed with cancer which prompted him to discuss with his son how much he regretted not having had the time to do everything he had planned in life.
 His first job was pumping gas at a York Mills gas station.

 He graduated with a BASc with honours in 1987 from the University of Toronto's electrical engineering program.
 While an undergraduate student, he co-edited the engineering students' satirical newspaper The Toike Oike.
 He paid his way through college by pumping gas in North York, Ontario.
 After graduating he backpacked around the world for several months before returning and founding two businesses in Toronto: Skoll Engineering, an information technology consulting firm and Micros on the Move Ltd., a computer rental firm.
-He left Canada in 1993 to earn a Master of Business Administration degree at Stanford Business School, graduating in 1995.
-After Stanford he went to work at Knight-Ridder where he was working on internet projects for the publishing company.
+He left Canada in 1993 to earn a Master of Business Administration degree at Stanford Graduate School of Business, graduating in 1995.
+After Stanford he worked on internet projects for publishing company Knight-Ridder.

 Skoll's eBay era

-In 1996 Skoll met eBay's founder Pierre Omidyar, who hired him as the company's first president and first full-time employee.
-While eBay was already profitable at the time Skoll joined, he wrote the business plan that eBay followed in subsequent years.
+In 1996, Skoll met eBay's founder Pierre Omidyar, who hired him as the company's first president and first full-time employee.
+While eBay was already profitable at the time Skoll joined, he wrote the business plan that eBay followed in subsequent years, using a typical five-year projection.
 He remained President until the arrival of Meg Whitman in January 1998 when he became Vice President, Strategic Planning and Analysis until back problems necessitated his departure from full-time employment at the company.
 In 1998, he championed the creation of the eBay Foundation, which was allocated pre-IPO stock now worth $32 million.
 Once eBay's second largest stockholder, behind Omidyar, he subsequently cashed out a portion of his company holdings, yielding him around $2 billion.